sflotron/openMVS/BUILD.md

 [Ubuntu](http://www.ubuntu.com) is used next as the example linux distribution.

 ```
-# Getting the OpenMVG sources:
+# Getting the OpenMVS sources:
 git clone https://github.com/cdcseacave/openMVS.git

 ##